joshuakaisar/mywebclass-agile-docs-jk259/documentation/templates/theme/initiatives/epics/stories/tasks/task1.md

 Task Title: Implement Search and Filter Functionality on Course Catalog Page

-User Story: As a learner, I want to be able to search and filter the course catalog page so that I can quickly find courses that are relevant to my interests and needs.
+User Story: As a learner, I want to search and filter the course catalog page quickly to find courses relevant to my interests and needs.

 Description:

-Implement a search bar on the course catalog page that allows users to search for courses by keyword.
+Develop a search bar on the course catalog page that enables users to search for courses by keyword.
-Add filter options to the course catalog page, including options to filter by course category, level, and language.
+Incorporate filter options on the course catalog page, such as filtering by course category, level, and language.
-Ensure that the search and filter functionality is intuitive and user-friendly.
+Ensure the search and filter functionality is easy to use and intuitive.
-Test the search and filter functionality to ensure that it is accurate and returns relevant results.
+Conduct tests on the search and filter functionality to confirm it is accurate and produces pertinent results.
-Ensure that the design of the search and filter options is consistent with the overall website design and style guide.
+Verify the design of the search and filter options aligns with the website's overall design and style guide.

 Acceptance Criteria:

-A search bar is present on the course catalog page that allows users to search for courses by keyword.
+A search bar exists on the course catalog page that enables users to search for courses by keyword.
-Filter options are present on the course catalog page, including options to filter by course category, level, and language.
+Filter options, such as filtering by course category, level, and language, are available on the course catalog page.
-The search and filter functionality is intuitive and user-friendly.
+The search and filter functionality is easy to use and intuitive.
-The search and filter functionality accurately returns relevant results.
+The search and filter functionality produces accurate and relevant results.
-The design of the search and filter options is consistent with the overall website design and style guide.
+The design of the search and filter options matches the overall website design and style guide.

 Effort Estimate: 8 hours

 Assigned To: Web Developer

 Priority: High

-Status: Not started
+Status: Not Started